Sunday, 23 November 2025

 Culturally, there was still the need to revisit the reasons for the revolution and the Tsarist injustices that led to someone like Stalin spending half of his life as a penniless revolutionary in and out of prison and exile battling against a regime that was desperate to modernise but also intent on suppressing the freedom of expression and intellectualism which went hand in hand with education.
 Born twenty years after the Georgian Ioseb Besarionis dze Jughashvili, who grew up in genuine poverty, the bourgeois Sergei Eisenstein was also dedicated to the cause, leaving his studies in the former St Petersburg to join the Red Army in early 1918.

-The post-revolutionary Russian Civil War was to largely over by 1922 with the defeat of the Ukrainian and Caucasus separatists but with as much as 12 million casualties, the Revolution was far from secure.
+The post-revolutionary Russian Civil War was largely over by 1922 with the defeat of the Ukrainian and Caucasus separatists but, with as much as 12 million casualties, the Revolution was far from secure.
 Eisenstein had begun working in the theatre and film producing propagandist material during his time in the army and by the twentieth anniversary of the 1905 uprising, having already made the full-length feature Strike (1924), was commissioned by the All-Russian Central Executive Committee to make a film of one of the key moments of that revolt.

 The Soviet Union had only just been established in December 1922 and, following Lenin’s death, a troika was established to rule consisting of Deputy Premier Lev Kamenev, Comintern Chairman Grigory Zinoviev and General Secretary Stalin.
 The former two stepped down in spring 1925 in opposition to Stalin’s isolationist doctrine of “Socialism in One Country” which also alienated Trotsky and those who believed in the more Marxist purity of permanent revolution… Stalin would still take the rest of the decade to cement his position as dictator and the rest is murderous history on an unprecedented scale but, at this point, the revolution was still to be celebrated and it’s purpose restated for a war-weary populace who could still express themselves through the ballot box for the Third Congress of the Soviets of the USSR, which still featured a choice.